Myself in Times Square on 20 November 1971... they say the neon lights are bright on Broadway...

 I got hold of guitar & suitcase and started walking up the street.
 I would have to look for a certain dona Eugênia, who owned a newsagency at 112 Ferry Street.
 Used to the decimal system in Brazilian culture I thought 112 would be found on the next block.
 But that was not the case.
 Americans use a different system of street numbering.
 I had to walk up 4 blocks, crossing 1.
 Union Street, 2.
 Prospect St., 3.
 Congress St. and 4.
 Jefferson St. before I arrived at #112.
 Dona Eugênia's newsagency was located in the block between Jefferson and Madison streets.
 It's an easy way to remember past American Presidents' names.

 Reminiscing about that particular 2nd October 1971, I realize Tia was the first person I really inter-acted in the USA.
 Since I arrived at her store at 9:00 am until I left it a quarter of an hour before 5:00 pm I had spent almost 8 hours in and out of her business.
-Tia tried to get various Brazilian fellows interested in my plight but most of them just checked the mail-box, bought a Brazilian newspaper or magazine and went away in some other chore.
-Having spent so much time with Tia I grew to appreciate her as if she was a relative and she became like a friend o mine.
-It's a pity I never showed her my appreciation.
+Tia tried to get various Brazilian fellows interested in my plight but most of them just checked the mail-box, bought a Brazilian newspaper or magazine and went away somewhere else.
+Having spent so much time with Tia, I grew to appreciate her as if she was a relative or a friend of mine.
+It's a pity I never had the chance to show her how much I liked her.

 Soon I noticed that the first thing Brazilians asked when they met me was: 'Where are you from in Brazil?'
 Most Brazilians who lived in the Newark area were Mineiros, young males from Minas Gerais, a land-locked state west of Rio de Janeiro and north of Sao Paulo.
-When I answered I was from S.Paulo, most Mineiros would lose interest in the conversation.
+When I answered I was from S.Paulo, most Mineiros would lose interest in the conversation and turned to something else.
 Young and not-so-young males came from near-by places like Paterson, Passaic, Elizabeth and Kearny, across the Passaic River just 4 blocks away.

-After having been addressed by a few guys who came in and went out, Tia must have noticed that I wasn't going anywhere so the next time she saw a fellow my age she asked him to help me fill out an application to get myself a Social Security number.
-Tia had a form somewhere.
+After having been addressed by a few guys who came in and went out, Tia must have noticed I wasn't going anywhere so the next time she saw a fellow my age she asked him to help me fill out an application to get myself a Social Security number.
+Tia had a form somewhere and she fetched it and gave to me.
 I sat down and filled in the blanks.
-Thank God I had enough notions of the English language to be able to fill it in by myself without having to ask too many questions.
+Thank God I had enough notion of the English language to be able to fill it in by myself without having to ask for help from older Brazilian migrants.
 I bought a local stamp and went up to the Post Office on Merchant Street to mail it out before it closed at 12 noon.

 A Paulista fellow who called himself Frank (Francisco most likely) and looked a bit like Goths-Punk do today - after knowing I was from S.Paulo said he could help me find work.
 He knew a small plastic factory where they always needed hands.
 He took me to the sweatshop which was not too far from Ferry Street (I presume it was on Lafayette Street) and introduced me to the boss; I promised him I would be back there at 10:00 pm to start working night shift on that very day... my first day in the USA.